Dave Devall: Early life and career

 Devall was born, raised, and educated in Toronto (graduate of York Memorial Collegiate in the old City of York).

 While studying at Ryerson Institute of Technology's radio and television arts program, he also served in the Royal Canadian Air Force (RCAF) where part of his training centred on meteorology.
-In 1956, while still a student, he worked at CFPL-TV in London, Ontario; he then moved to Toronto radio station CFRB, where he stayed from 1957-1958.
+In 1956, while still a student, he worked at CFPL-TV in London, Ontario; he then moved to Toronto radio station CFRB, where he stayed from 1957 to 1958.
 After graduating in 1958, he worked at CHEX-TV in Peterborough.
 When CFTO launched in 1961, Devall auditioned with 2,000 other hopefuls; he was one of six people hired as a broadcaster, and he started at the station on January 7 of the same year.

-Devall's voice was heard across Canada as Jim Perry's announcer on many of his game shows, including Definition, Headline Hunters and Eye Bet, as well as in Ford television commercials on the popular Hockey Night in Canada program.
+Devall's voice was heard across Canada as Jim Perry's announcer on many of his game shows, including Definition, Headline Hunters and Eye Bet.
+As well. he appeared in Ford television commercials on the popular Hockey Night in Canada program.
 In 1975, Devall was offered a hosting position with ABC's Good Morning America; he turned down the offer and remained with CFTO-TV.
-While at the station, he also served as a continuity announcer, voicing promos, bumpers, program intros and outros, station IDs and the nightly sign-off sequence, most famously backed by the ELO instrumental track "The Whale", and years earlier by Eric Gale's instrumental version of "Killing Me Softly with His Song".
+While at the station, he also served as a continuity announcer, voicing promos, bumpers, program intros and outros, station IDs and the nightly sign-off sequence.

 Despite various new weathercasters joining the station, Devall remained the chief weather presenter at CFTO until his retirement, and also appeared daily on co-owned CTV Newsnet to present the national weather forecast.
 His funny antics have made him popular with Toronto viewers.
 During his early years at the station, he presented the weather forecast from behind a clear acrylic glass weather map, which necessitated writing backwards with a grease pencil.
 After electronically generated weather maps were introduced, he continued the tradition with a single daily weather word.

 Devall was made an honorary colonel of the Canadian Forces Squadron 436 at CFB Trenton in February 2007.